 - Ideally, you want to be fast and accurate.
 Do not sacrifice accuracy for speed.
 There is usually more than one coder working on a data set, and high inter-coder reliability with other coders is important.

-- Data sets are sometimes provided on a first come first serve basis.
+- Data sets are sometimes provided on a first come, first serve basis.
 If you see the message “You have completed coding for this data set,” it means that the data set is no longer available for coding because there are no uncoded documents remaining.
 Once enough coders have labeled a dataset it will be closed and inaccessible.
 Sometimes additional data sets for the same project will need to be coded in a few hours or days.

-- When you are coding, please close down all other windows/tabs in your browser, except for those you may need to check a url or search a term.
+- When you are coding, please close down all other windows/tabs in your browser, except for those you may need to check a URL, search a term, or translate a document.
 Having lots of open tabs can slow coding down.
 Checking social media or doing personal activities on the clock is strictly prohibited.

 - When there are 200 or fewer items, please code them all, preferably in one sitting.